 Severn Tunnel Pumping Station Control System Upgrade

-The user requirement was to upgrade the obsolete PLC control system with a modern solution where a single point of failure will not stop any of the systems.
+newer, modern solution was required to ensure a single point of failure would not stop any of the systems.

-A total of thirteen PLCs were implemented, twelve of which were in groups of two configured as a master/ standby configuration the give redundancy in the event of a PLC failure.
+In total 13 PLC’s were implemented into the system.
+We set up 6 pairs, which were installed as a master/ standby configuration to give redundancy in the event of a PLC failure.

 The network switches were configured to give a total of 4 RSTP Rings, providing Amco with an automatic back up system that would continue to keep the station running, should an issue occur.